Curtis Davies: International career

 Davies made his England under-21 debut on 28 February 2006, against Norway U21s.
 He was capped three times by the England under-21s from 2006 to 2007.
 He was named in Fabio Capello's first provisional England squad in January 2008.
 Davies initially expressed shock at the news of his call-up.
 He was also named in England's squad to face Germany in November of that year, but did not take the field.

 Davies was also eligible for the Republic of Ireland through his grandparents and it was reported that the FAI had contacted him about the possibility.
 He then revealed that his grandmother was born in Ireland while her English father was serving there in the army, so he has no Irish heritage.
 He went on to say that he would prefer to play for the country of his father, Sierra Leone, if he fails to get into the England squad.

 In October 2023 at age 38, Davies was called up to the Sierra Leone national team squad for their friendly matches against Benin and Somalia.
 On 5 June 2024, Davies scored his first international goal, in a 2–1 2026 FIFA World Cup qualification win against Djibouti.

 Personal life

 Davies was born in Leytonstone, London, to an English mother and a Sierra Leonean father.

-He is married and has two daughters.
+He is married and has three daughters (the eldest from a previous marriage).
 He is the patron of Saving Lives, a charity which seeks to increase public awareness about HIV and encourage them to get tested.
 Along with Gavin Rae and Chris Burke, Davies co-founded and was a director of the clothing company Seven One Zero, which was voluntarily dissolved in 2018.

 In June 2020 Davies gained a first class honours degree in professional sports writing and broadcasting from Staffordshire University.